 - The contributions you make benefit from tax relief.
-So each time you pay into your plan, the taxman pays in too.
+So each time you contribute to your plan, the taxman contributes too.

 - Your savings are allowed to grow in a tax-efficient way.

-- If you die before you start taking your pension, it can be paid as a tax-free lump sum to your family or someone else you choose.
+- If you die before you start taking your retirement benefits, it can be paid as a tax-free lump sum to your family, or someone else you choose.

 Investing your money